 My name is Dana Brinson (she/her) and I began Consulting Betwixt because I know magic can happen in the space "betwixt" the old way of being and the new.
-I am dedicated to supporting individuals and organizations in moving thoughtfully through periods of transition so that what works is preserved and what doesn't is released to make space for new ways of being.
+I am dedicated to supporting people in moving thoughtfully through periods of transition so that what works is preserved and what doesn't is released to make space for new ways of being.

-I bring more than twenty years of experience as an educator, consultant, facilitator, writer and grant maker to my work with people who are navigating change.
-I have partnered with non-profits, small businesses, schools and individuals to reflect on the past, create plans for navigating the void between an end and a new beginning, and take initial steps toward the future.
+I bring more than twenty years of experience as an educator, consultant, facilitator, writer and grant maker to my work coaching people navigating changes like exploring a new career and taking the leap, caring for an aging parent, facing a medical challenge or grieving the death of someone close.
+No matter the change, I help people reflect on the past, hold space while they navigate the void between an end and a new beginning, and take initial steps toward what is next.

-I can support your strategic visioning, change management, leadership transition, program design and capacity building efforts.
-Our society's youth obsession and death phobia leave many of us without the knowledge, traditions and skills to support loved ones in their dying times.
-Trained as an end-of-life doula, a hospice volunteer, and a circle keeper, I partner with people to build skills to support their loved ones or to face their own dying time with strength, curiosity and grace.
+I also partner with dying people and their circle of support as an end-of-life doula to help them move through this important life phase with courage and an open heart.
+Our society's grief denial and death phobia leave many of us without the knowledge, traditions and skills to support loved ones in their dying times.
+Trained as an end-of-life doula, a grief educator, a hospice volunteer, and a circle keeper I can help you build skills to support your loved ones or to face your own dying time with strength, curiosity and grace.

-Dana, founder of Consulting Betwixt (consultingbetwixt.com) is a consultant, coach and circle keeper who partners with organizations and individuals navigating periods of transition including life and career changes and the dying process.
-She works with small organizations to thoughtfully navigate periods of change, including leadership transitions, launching new program areas, strategic visioning and bringing programs to a close.
+Dana, founder of Consulting Betwixt (consultingbetwixt.com) is a transition coach, grief partner and end-of-life doula who partners with people navigating periods of change including life phases, career changes and the dying process.
+She works with leaders of small organizations to thoughtfully navigate periods of change in ways that honor the emotional aspects of change as well as the procedural.

-She became an independent consultant and coach to also make space for her work as an end-of-life doula, grief partner and death educator.
 Dana partners with dying individuals and their caregivers and loved ones, presents on topics related to end-of-life planning and reflecting on our mortality, and holds spaces for open conversations around death, dying and grief.
 She came to this work through the dying processes of her grandparents and then parents, personal experiences that resulted in facing her mortality early in life, and supporting numerous people through experiences of loss and grief.
-Training and experience as a Hospice volunteer, death doula and soul midwife further shaped her approach to being a supportive, caring presence during some of life’s most challenging moments.
+Training and experience as a death doula, circle keeper and soul midwife further shaped her approach to being a supportive, caring presence during some of life’s most challenging moments.